 Though all entrées being offered are sustaining a measure popularity, Talerico notes his moms baked Melanzane Ripiene half shell eggplant stuffed with a mix of eggplant and seasoned with basil, garlic, tomato sauce and sprinkled with parmagiano ($21).

-Among the Pasta plates Talerico notes is the Chef’s specialty, Bucatini All’ Amatriciana, consisting of tomato sauce with a delicate cut of pork, onions and oregano ($19).
-Gnocchi Di Ricotta—his Aunt Josephine’s special Homemade Ricotta Gnocchi host a choice of sauce: Ala vodka, bolognese, tomato basil, a gorgonzola arugula cream sauce and pesto genovese for $22.
-Another house favorite for those with seafood on their mind is the Linguine Ai Frutti Di Mare that boast mussels, clams, shrimp, calamari and scallops in a white wine, garlic, parsley or mare chiaro ($32).
-In all their are a dozen pasta plates to choose from.
+Among the Pasta plates, Talerico notes are the Chef’s specialty, Bucatini All’ Amatriciana, consisting of tomato sauce with a delicate cut of pork, onions, and oregano ($19).
+Gnocchi Di Ricotta—his Aunt Josephine’s special Homemade Ricotta Gnocchi host a choice of sauce: Ala vodka, bolognese, tomato basil, a gorgonzola arugula cream sauce and pesto Genovese for $22.
+Another house favorite for those with seafood on their mind is the Linguine Ai Frutti Di Mare that boasts mussels, clams, shrimp, calamari and scallops in white wine, garlic, parsley or mare Chiaro ($32).
+In all there are a dozen pasta plates to choose from.

-Also on the menu you will find hearty soup, salads, a variety of fresh pastas, fish (salmon and sea bass also a ravioli stuffed with lobster), meats (filet mignon, veal chop and rib eye), organic free-range chicken plates and some great desserts.
+Also on the menu, you will find hearty soup, salads, a variety of fresh pasta, fish (salmon and sea bass also a ravioli stuffed with lobster), meats (filet mignon, veal chop, and rib eye), organic free-range chicken plates and some great desserts.

 The crowds on my recent visits varied in age, notable more family oriented in the opening hours with much more couples in the latter dinner hours enjoying the romantic night setting.
 One common theme is everyone looks pleased with their evening choices.